alexjohnj/alexjohnj/_posts/2012/04/2012-04-11-symsteam-beta-1-released.markdown

 ---
 layout: post
-title: "SmySteam Beta 1 Released"
+title: SymSteam Beta 1 Released
 ---

 Good news!
 Just the other day, SymSteam, my small pet project, received a pretty major update.
 In fact, this update is so major, I've labelled it Beta 1.
 Pretty much everything to do with SymSteam has changed.